 The University of Birmingham

-The University of Birmingham is working with Tyseley Energy Park and other partners in the Midlands to pioneer infrastructure solutions in renewable heat and power, energy storage, clean transport fuels in combination with advanced waste processing.
-The park features a hydrogen refuelling station, and HyDEX plans include the integration of an ammonia cracker.
+Working with Tyseley Energy Park (TEP) and other partners in the Midlands, the University of Birmingham is pioneering infrastructure solutions in renewable heat and power, energy storage and clean transport fuels in combination with advanced waste processing.
+TEP features a hydrogen refuelling station and integrated ammonia cracker.

 Contact Dr Artur Majewski or Dr Yousif Al-Sagheer at the University of Birmingham.